 The Vanity in the parent can leave you feeling like you are just a trophy; this can be carried into adulthood, always feeling like you have to be perfect at something to be liked by others.

-The Selfishness in the parent can leave you feeling that your needs are always ignored, often then in adulthood playing down your needs, and taking care of all others, so they don’t feel how you do.
+The Selfishness in the parent can leave you feeling that your needs are always ignored, often than in adulthood, playing down your needs, and taking care of all others, so they don’t feel how you do.

 The manipulation from the parent can leave you walking on eggshells.